thehandsomezebra/BasicSenseWatchFace/README.md

-# Fitbit Sense: Basic Clock Face
+# Basic Stats and Clock Face

 Basic stats for the Fitbit Sense